Importing transactions

 A sale of cryptocurrency which decreases the balance remaining and triggers a capital gain event.

 A deposit of your local currency into the exchange.
-Note, if you deposit a currency other then your local currency, you need to have a corresponding buy transaction of that currency.
+Note that if you deposit a currency other than your local currency, you need to have a corresponding buy transaction of that currency. (e.g. if your country setting is AU, there should be AUD->USD transactions imported as USD is foreign currency for AU.)

 Use this if you cashed out from an exchange into your bank account.